otisdog8/cse15l-lab-reports/lab3.md

 ![image](https://user-images.githubusercontent.com/37094599/218294823-1b047ae2-6066-4fe1-bbdd-e58277cbb21e.png)

+Apparently, it turns the line numbers green.
+Because all the different parts of the output are different colors, it does make it quite a bit easier to read.

 In the future, I've added `alias grep=grep --color=auto` to my ~/.zshrc so it does this by default.

-## Option 3
+## Part 4

-For option 1, I chose to use the -E option which has grep do matches using extended regular expressions.
+For part 4, I chose to use the -E option which has grep do matches using extended regular expressions.
 This allows more flexibility with pattern matching.
 I found this option on the manpage.

 ### Example 1